Benjaminax/camous-taskboard-system/README.md

 1. Register a new account or login with existing credentials.
 2. Create or join a team.
 3. Add tasks to your team and assign them to members.
-4. Use the Home tab to view your dashboard.
+4. Use the Home tab to view task analytics and performance metrics.
 5. Admins can access the Admin panel to manage users and teams.

+## Task Analytics
+The Home tab features a comprehensive task analytics dashboard powered by our [Task Analytics Library](https://github.com/srinathbondala/Task-Management).
+This provides:

+- **Task Overview**: Total tasks, completion status breakdown
+- **Time Analytics**: Average completion time, overdue tasks, on-time completion rate
+- **Status Distribution**: Visual representation of task status percentages
+- **Performance Metrics**: Productivity scores, weekly task counts, efficiency rates

+All analytics are calculated in real-time from your task data.